dinesh24murali/go_learning/Readme.md

 The `code` folder in this repo has examples from a Udemy Golang course.
 The `sample_projects` folder has projects I created to learn go.

+The `sample_projects/strive` project is perfect implementation of SOLID principles along with what we learnt from [golang-gin-realworld](https://github.com/gothinkster/golang-gin-realworld-example-app)

 ## Useful Resources

 1. Golang learning [Roadmap](https://roadmap.sh/golang)